Brahmin: Generic meaning of the term "Brahmin"

-The term Brahmin appears extensively in ancient and medieval Sutras and commentary texts of Buddhism and Jainism.
+The term Brahmin appears extensively in ancient and medieval sutras and commentary texts of Buddhism and Jainism.
 Modern scholars state that such usage of the term Brahmin in ancient texts does not imply a caste, but simply "masters" (experts), guardian, recluse, preacher or guide of any tradition.
 An alternate synonym for Brahmin in the Buddhist and other non-Hindu tradition is Mahano.

-Strabo cites Megasthenes, highlighting two Indian philosophical schools Sramana and Brahmana:
+Strabo cites Megasthenes, highlighting two Indian philosophical schools Sramana and Brahmin:

 Megasthenes makes a different division of the philosophers, saying that they are of two kinds, one of which he calls the Brachmanes, and the other the Sarmanes...